Apillon/ps-proof-of-attendance/README.md

 This ready-made solution is designed to help you give out digital collectibles (called NFTs) to attendances on an event.

+** Before getting started, ensure you have: **

+- Apillon API key and secret for connection.
+- Created NFT collection using Apillon.
+- Access to an email server's details.
+- A specialized Ethereum wallet for admin panel access.

 ## Getting started

 Solution consists of 2 main parts, Node.js backend APIs and Vue 3 frontend.